PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Docstring guidelines
 --------------------

-* All functions, classes, and objects that are part of PlasmaPy's public Application Programming Interface (API) must have a docstring that follows the numpydoc_ standard.
+* All functions, classes, and objects that are part of the public Application Programming Interface (API) must have a docstring that follows the numpydoc_ standard.
 Refer to the numpydoc_ standard for how to write docstrings for classes, class attributes, and constants.

 * The short summary statement at the beginning of a docstring should be one line long, but may be longer if necessary.